Safety

 Safety Profile

-PRIMA Clinical Study: An established safety and tolerability profile, in 1LM therapy of advanced ovarian cancer1,2
+PRIMA Clinical Study: An established safety and tolerability profile in 1L maintenance therapy of HRD-positive advanced ovarian cancer1,2

-ARs reported in ≥10% of all patients receiving ZEJULA in PRIMA1*
+ARs reported in ≥10% of all HRD-positive patients receiving ZEJULA in PRIMA1,a

 Adverse reactions reported table

-12% of patients discontinued treatment with ZEJULA due to ARs1,2
+11% of patients discontinued treatment with ZEJULA due to ARs1

 ARs were managed with dose interruptions and modifications.